wooningeire/plover-dicts/plover-orth-dict/README.md

 ## Mechanics
 `orth_chording.py` is the main orthographic dictionary.
 It should be disabled initially and can be thought of as a "mode" which you enter into or exit from.

-*(`orth_entry.py` is an extra, experimental dictionary that allows you to enter the orthographic dictionary by folding a certain chord into a stroke.
-It may be clunky to use without extra keys, and it is not required in order to use the main orthographic dictionary.)*

 See setup instructions in `SETUP.md`.

 ### Example outlines